“This post may contain affiliate links. Please read my disclosure for more info.

 And when you feel comfortable, you start promoting a few products as an affiliate.
-Or create your own products.
-One thing every blogger has in common – even the big ones – is that they didn’t know how to do it initially.
+Or create your own digital products.
+One thing every blogger has in common – even the big ones – is that they were clueless initially.
 But they took the first step, flailed around a bit and kept going.

 Or suppose you start dog sitting?
 You get three customers and you’re bringing in a couple hundred a month.
 You’re finally starting to pay off your debt.
 You’re no longer afraid of a $500 car repair.

 A few months later you hire someone to help while you bring on three more customers.
 Now that you’re getting accustomed to managing someone, you hire a second person.
-You start transitioning from an hours for pay gig, to generating customers and earning money from other people doing the work.
+You start transitioning from an hours for pay gig, to generating customers and earning money while other people do the work.

 But in both cases, blogging and dog sitting, you’ve invested almost nothing to start.
 There’s no test to pass, and nobody needs to know you’re flying by the seat of your pants.